SoK: DARPA's AI Cyber Challenge (AIxCC): Competition Design, Architectures, and Lessons Learned: Ethical Considerations

-\emph{Beneficence.} This work advances the understanding of autonomous Cyber Reasoning Systems and their application to real-world vulnerability detection.
-By systematically analyzing competition design, CRS architectures, and performance outcomes, we provide actionable insights that benefit the OSS security community, future competition organizers, and researchers developing autonomous security tools.
+\PP{Ethical Principles} \emph{Beneficence.} This work advances the understanding of autonomous Cyber Reasoning Systems and their application to real-world vulnerability detection.
+By systematically analyzing competition design, CRS architectures, and performance outcomes, we provide actionable insights for the OSS security community, future competition organizers, and researchers building autonomous security systems.

 \emph{Respect for Persons.} We had discussions with organizers and competing teams to gather firsthand accounts of design decisions and operational experiences, and maintained ongoing communication throughout the writing process to ensure accurate representation of their work.
-The AIxCC competition rules permitted publication of CRS source code, performance data, and architectural details; all finalist teams were aware that their systems and results would be subject to analysis.
-Teams reviewed relevant portions of the manuscript prior to submission.
+The AIxCC competition rules permitted publication of CRS source code, performance data, and architectural details; all finalist teams were aware that their systems and results would be analyzed, and were given draft sections for review (3 confirmed).

 \emph{Justice.} All seven finalist teams are analyzed with equal rigor and presented with consistent methodology.
 No team is singled out or unfairly characterized.
-We did not re-evaluate any team's CRS independently; all performance data originates from AFC competition results.
-The AFC organizers have no conflict of interest with any of the seven finalist teams and conducted fair evaluation through extensive communication and documentation.
+We did not re-evaluate any team's CRS independently; all performance data originates from the final competition results.
+The organizers have no conflict of interest with any of the seven finalist teams and conducted fair evaluation through extensive communication and documentation.
 Competition data will be publicly released to ensure transparency and reproducibility, subject to DARPA's approval and disclosure guidelines.

 \emph{Respect for Law and Public Interest.} The AIxCC competition operated under DARPA and ARPA-H research frameworks, with all teams agreeing to rules governing data handling and disclosure.
 0-day vulnerabilities were reported through responsible disclosure processes in compliance with applicable laws.
 We document our methodology and data sources to enable reproducibility; competition data will be publicly released to ensure transparency and accountability.